 66 All of us who professionally use the mass media are the shapers of society.
 We can vulgarise that society.
 We can brutalise it.
-Or we can help lift it on to a higher level.
-99
+Or we can help lift it on to a higher level. ??

-William Bernbach,American advertising executive
+William Bernbach, American advertising executive

-117
+www.mpw.ac.uk

+the last the set of the best

 119

 MEDIA STUDIES

 What is it about at sixth-form level?